-On Tuesday, August 20, 2019 Public Spend Forum convened experts from government and industry to discuss barriers to entry that small and emerging companies face when trying to enter the public sector market.
+On Tuesday, August 20, 2019 Public Spend Forum (PSF) convened experts from government and industry to discuss barriers to entry that small and emerging companies face when trying to enter the public sector market.

 With host Raj Sharma moderating the panel, our discussion started with perspectives on the biggest hurdles that face startups and concluded with suggestions on how both sides can improve.
 This blog contains a summary of the topic areas and key points discussed in this exciting discussion.
 For a look at the complete conversation, we invite you to watch the full recording of the webinar, below.

 - Navigating a long sales & procurement lifecycle